Let me guess…

 Your brain needs to relax before coming up with an insight.
 Staring at your computer screen might work counterproductive.
 Trying to force an insight might actually prevent the insight from appearing.

-If you don’t want to waste water by showering three times a day, try other routine tasks: Hoover your room.
+If you don’t want to waste water by showering three times a day, try other routine tasks: Vacuum your room.
 Fold the laundry.
 Or wash the dishes.
 Above all: Relax.

 Technique #13.
 Create Your Own Merry-Go-Round